stormbeard/thesis/proposal/proposal.md

 Bibliography
 ------------
+ TODO: format the ciations correctly

 1. Poitras, S. (2015, November 11).
 The Nutanix Bible - NutanixBible.com.
 Retrieved February 15, 2016, from http://nutanixbible.com/

 2. Lakshman, A., & Malik, P. (2008, August 25).
 Cassandra – A structured storage system on a P2P Network.
 Retrieved February 15, 2016, from https://www.facebook.com/notes/facebook-engineering/cassandra-a-structured-storage-system-on-a-p2p-network/24413138919/

 3. TODO: Romanow paper

+4. D. D. Clark, V. Jacobson, J. Romkey, H. Salwen, "An analysis if TCP processing protocols", Proceedings of the ACM SIGCOMM Conference 1990

+5. J. Kay, J. Pasquale, "Profiling and reducing processing overheads in TCP/IP", IEEE/ACM Transactions on Networking, Vol. 4, No. 6, pp.817-828, December 1996

+6. H. K. Chu, "Zero-copy TCP in Solaris", Proc. of the USENIX 1996 Annual Technical Conference, San Diego, CA, January 1996

 Glossary
 --------

+* **ATM**

 * **ESXi** - The hypervisor created by VMware.

 * **Extent Store** - Persistent storage for the NDFS.

+* **FDDI

 * **Guest VM** - A virtual machine hosted on a hypervisor that is serviced by the CVM.